Skip to main content

 Application of Health Sciences

-You study the breadth of health science, clinical and non-clinical support services within the National Health Service in the delivery of high- quality, person-centred care.
+Understand the breadth of health science, and clinical and non-clinical support services?within the NHS in the delivery of high-quality, person-centred care.
+Through service user/carer involvement, you gain valuable insight into the personal experience of those receiving current healthcare provision.

 Biochemistry and Chemical Science